• About me

 RMSE-minimizing confidence intervals for the binomial parameter [pdf]

-with Lawrence M. Leemis (W&M) and Heather Sasinowska (W&M)
+Lawrence M. Leemis (W&M) and Heather Sasinowska (W&M)